 Red-tails are named after their reddish tail when viewed from the upperside.
 This is characteristic but not diagnostic (other hawks may have red tails and some Red-tailed Hawks do not have red tails).
-Here is a view of a typical red-tailed hawk in flight:
+Here are views of typical red-tails in flight:

 During most of their first year, before they have molted their tail feathers for the first time, young Red-tailed Hawks do not have red tails.
 They are generally brown or grey with darker, equal width bands.
 The bird below is in the middle of a molt where the old tail is being replaced by the new tail (the center two feathers), showing a "before and after" shot of her tail.
 Her head feathers also appear to be in mid-molt, giving this big girl a rather strange look (smallish head with big eyes).